Twenty-two River Valley drug trafficking group members prosecuted, sentenced

 • Julio Ivan Enriquez-Munoz, 41, of Oklahoma City: Sentenced Monday to four years and three months in prison, $100 special assessment and $400 fine for conspiracy to distribute a mixture or substance containing methamphetamine.

 • Alberto Ledesma, 43, of Fort Smith: Sentenced Oct.
-18 to 15 years and 8 months in prison, $100 special assessment and $2,900 fine for distribution of more than 50 grams of methamphetamine.
+18 to 15 years and eight months in prison, $100 special assessment and $2,900 fine for distribution of more than 50 grams of methamphetamine.

 • Efrain Maciel-Martinez, 54, of Fort Smith: Sentenced Oct.
 14 to six years and six months months in prison, $100 special assessment and $300 fine for possession of more than 50 grams of a mixture or substance containing methamphetamine with intent to distribute.